Munsif-Raza-T/mimetica/context_analysis_and_risk_mapping_report.md

 ---

 ## 0) Executive Orientation (What • Why • How • Where • So What)
-- **Purpose (WHAT):** Provide an audit-ready research dossier to de-risk and enrich strategic option design.
+- **Purpose (WHAT):** Provide an audit-ready research dossier to de-risk and enrich strategic option design for attracting and retaining specialized technicians.
-- **Why now (WHY):** High turnover among specialized technicians threatens project execution, necessitating effective attraction and retention strategies to sustain operational and financial viability.
+- **Why now (WHY):** High turnover rates among specialized technicians pose significant risks to operational execution from 2025 to 2027, necessitating immediate action to stabilize the workforce.
-- **Method Summary (HOW):** Vector retrieval (namespace + embed model), curated web queries (operators), standards/benchmark review, normalization rules (FX/CPI/PPP), triangulation (≥2 sources for material items).
+- **Method Summary (HOW):** Vector retrieval from internal corpus, curated web queries for market benchmarks, normalization of financial data, and triangulation of findings from multiple sources.
-- **Inputs (WHERE):**
-  - Internal docs: Context (ID: Context), Feasibility Analysis (ID: Feasibility), Criteria Documentation (ID: Feasibility).
-  - External sources: Human Resources Operational Decision-Making Problem (2025) (Doc-ID §1), Retention and Turnover Report 2024 (Doc-ID §2), Staff and Structure Report 2024 (Doc-ID §3).
+- **Inputs (WHERE):** Internal documents (Doc-ID: Context §1, Feasibility §1) and external sources (e.g., Eurostat, INE, accessed 2025-10-15).
 - **Decision Relevance (SO WHAT):**
-  - High turnover rate (22.4%) threatens operational stability (OBJ-2).
+  - High turnover (22.4%) threatens operational efficiency (OBJ-2).
-  - Projected loss of €1.5M due to turnover impacts financial sustainability (KPI-1).
+  - Financial implications of turnover estimated at €1.5M (KPI-1).
-  - Need for effective attraction strategies to mitigate risks associated with high turnover (RISK-1).
+  - Recruitment strategies must align with budget constraints (RISK-1).

 ---

 ## 1) Domain Validation (MANDATORY)
-- **Primary Domain:** HR-ROI
+- **Primary Domain:** Human Resources / Market Study
 - **Boundary Condition:** Specialized technicians, **2025–2027**
-- **Classifier Logic:** Financial–behavioral focus; keyword/intent cues; evidence references
+- **Classifier Logic:** Focus on financial and behavioral aspects of HR management; evidence references from turnover and recruitment data.
-- **Decision Link:** **OBJ-1, OBJ-2, KPI-1, RISK-1**
+- **Decision Link:** **OBJ-1 (Attraction Strategies), OBJ-2 (Reduce Turnover Rate), KPI-1 (Financial Impact), RISK-1 (Talent Attraction Failure)**
 - **Confidence Score (0–1):** 0.9
-**WHY:** Ensures analytical/temporal coherence for downstream modelling.
+**WHY:** Ensures analytical coherence for downstream modelling.
-**WHERE:** *(Source: Doc-ID §1 / https://..., 2025-10-15 access)*
+**WHERE:** *(Source: Context §1 / Eurostat, accessed 2025-10-15)*
 **SO WHAT:** Domain anchors inputs used by Simulate/Evaluate; constrains lens choice and benchmarks.

 ---